The Imperative

 Students Are Not Ready to Learn

-As business leaders, we know that teachers can be most effective when students are ready to learn.
+As business leaders, we know that teachers can be most effective when students are ready to learn when they enter kindergarten.
 Too many students in North Carolina are entering classrooms every day without the skills and resources they need to be successful.